holonk/retail-calendar/README.md

 #### WeekCalculation

-Identifies which method to use when calculating end of the merchandise calendar year.
+Identifies which method to use when calculating end of the retail calendar year.

 See [4-4-5 Calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar) article for how both of these methods work.

-- WeekCalculation.LastDayNearestEOM: Use the last end of merchandise week, nearest the end of last gregorian month in the year.
+- WeekCalculation.LastDayNearestEOM: Use the last end of retail week, nearest the end of last gregorian month in the year.

-- WeekCalculation.LastDayBeforeEOM: Use the last end of merchandise week, before the end of last gregorian month in the year.
+- WeekCalculation.LastDayBeforeEOM: Use the last end of retail week, before the end of last gregorian month in the year.

 #### LastMonthOfYear

 Specifies the month the year ends.
 An integer from 0 (January), to 11 (December).
 Currently last month of retail year is always assumed to be in next calendar year.

 For example if last month is January and given year is 2017.
-The last month of merchandise calendar is January 201 8
+The last month of retail calendar is January 201 8

 #### WeekGrouping